project-bluebird/bluebird/README.md

 The currently supported open-source simulator is [BlueSky](https://github.com/alan-turing-institute/bluesky).

+## Quickstart

+To run Bluebird with Bluesky as the simulator as a user, the easiest method is to run both in Docker using instructions from [the Simurgh repo](https://github.com/alan-turing-institute/simurgh).
+The repo also contains a Jupyter notebook with example usage.

 ## Usage

+### Pre-requisites

+- python 3.7
+- virtualenv

 ### Running locally

-To run locally, first start a supported simulation server, then:
+As a first step, clone this repository.

+Before starting Bluebird, start a supported simulation server.
+In the description below, we assume you have cloned and started [BlueSky](https://github.com/alan-turing-institute/bluesky).

+Then:

 ```bash
 $ ./install.sh [--dev] [<venv_name>]